Know your rights

 Medicaid

-1. First what is Medicaid?
+What is Medicaid?

 Medicaid helps needy people pay for medical care.
-It pays for medical services, which protect your health.
+It pays for medical

-This is a general listing of Medicaid covered services that are available when medically necessary and furnished by enrolled providers.
-Some services are only for certain age groups or may require prior approval.
+Some services are only for certain age groups or may require prior

 The services listed below are subject to change.
-Payment is made directly to the provider.
-You cannot be reimbursed directly.
+Payment is made

 - Inpatient hospital services